abhijeet3922/vision-RAG/README.md

 ## Hardware Requirements
 There are two ways for the lab execution in workshop.
+You only need to a device with browser (obviously internet connection).
 1. E2E Networks - Jupyter lab environment (Check installation instructions above)
 2. Google Collab  (Installation instructions are provided in notebook itself)